 Tests, superscores and pre-college curriculum

-K-State will accept superscores for the ACT Composite and SAT ERW+M. The highest total score will be accepted via student self-reporting, from high school transcripts or from the testing agency.
+K-State accepts and uses superscores for the ACT Composite and SAT ERW+M. The highest total score will be accepted via student self-reporting, from high school transcripts or from the testing agency.
 The freshman application for admission allows for superscore submission.
 Superscores will be used for admission and scholarship awarding.

 Qualified admission recommended precollege curriculum

 Challenging academics in high school are important to your success.
-The following curriculum is recommended for high school and homeschooled students.
-This curriculum will help prepare you for university-level work.
+The following curriculum recommendation mirrors the Kansas Scholars Curriculum and guidance from the Kansas Board of Regents.
+This curriculum will help high school and home school students prepare for university-level work.

 Semester-long courses which combine to total years of instruction are encouraged.